Coxsackievirus Infections

 Definition, Etiology, PathogenesisTop

 1. Etiologic agent: RNA viruses belonging to the Picornaviridae family, Enterovirus genus.
-Two subgroups are distinguished: Coxsackie A (23 serotypes) and Coxsackie B (6 serotypes).
-For hand-foot-and-mouth disease (HFMD), the most common Coxsackie serotype is A16.
+Two subgroups are distinguished: Coxsackie group A (23 serotypes) and Coxsackie group B (6 serotypes).
+For hand-foot-and-mouth disease (HFMD), the most common coxsackievirus serotype is A16.

 2. Pathomechanism: The virus enters the host’s body through the respiratory tract and infects lymphatic tissue within 24 hours.
 Initially it replicates in the tonsils and lymphatic system of the gastrointestinal (GI) tract.
-Low-level viremia occurs after ~3 days, and then the infection spreads to other organs.
-Coxsackie serotypes differ in their tissue tropism and may infect various organs, eg, the meninges and brain, skeletal muscles, myocardium, skin, pancreas, and liver.
+Low-level viremia occurs after ~3 days, allowing the infection to spread to other organs.
+Coxsackievirus serotypes differ in their tissue tropism and may infect various organs, eg, the meninges and brain, skeletal muscles, myocardium, skin, pancreas, and liver.
 In the second stage of infection, replication occurs in the affected organs.
-The virus has a direct cytopathic effect resulting in the presence of inflammatory infiltrates and perivascular necrosis in the tissue.
+The virus exerts a direct cytopathic effect, resulting in the presence of inflammatory infiltrates and perivascular necrosis in the tissue.
 The viral load is high and clinical manifestations of infection occur (typically between day 3 and 7 of infection).
-After ~7 days neutralizing antibodies are produced and the viremia decreases.
+After ~7 days neutralizing antibodies are produced, leading to a decrease in viremia.

-3. Reservoir and transmission: Primary transmission is fecal-oral, through contact with infected secretions (oral, respiratory, conjunctival) or contaminated fomites.
+3. Reservoir and transmission: Primary transmission occurs through the fecal-oral route and contact with infected secretions (oral, respiratory, conjunctival) or contaminated fomites.

-4. Incubation and contagious period: The incubation period is 3 to 6 days, except for acute hemorrhagic conjunctivitis, where the incubation period is from 1 to 3 days.
-Coxsackie viruses are most contagious during the first week of symptoms.
-The virus can persist in the respiratory system for up to 3 weeks and may be shed with feces for 2 months, but it becomes less contagious over this time period.
-Coxsackie viruses are resistant to external environmental factors (at 4 degrees of Celsius they can remain contagious for several weeks).
+4. Incubation and contagious period: The incubation period is 3 to 6 days, except for acute hemorrhagic conjunctivitis, where it takes 1 to 3 days.
+Coxsackieviruses are most contagious during the first week of symptoms.
+They can persist in the respiratory system for up to 3 weeks and may be shed with feces for 2 months, although their contagiousness decreases over time.
+Coxsackieviruses are resistant to external environmental factors; at 4 degrees of Celsius they can remain infectious for several weeks.

 Clinical Features and Natural HistoryTop

-The course of infection depends on the Coxsackie virus serotype.
+The course of infection depends on the serotype.
 In some cases (eg, infection with serotypes A16, B3, B4), ~90% of infections are asymptomatic.
-Most commonly infections are self-limited, including HFMD, herpangina, and pleurodynia.
+Most infections are self-limited, including HFMD, herpangina, and pleurodynia.
 Severe manifestations are rare and include meningitis, encephalitis, and myocarditis.

-1. Fever, sometimes with manifestations of respiratory tract infection: A typical course has 2 phases: after 1 to 2 days of fever, the patient feels well for another 2 to 3 days, and then fever recurs and persists for 2 to 4 days.
+1. Fever, sometimes with manifestations of respiratory tract infection: A typical course has 2 phases: after 1 to 2 days of fever, the patient feels well for another 2 to 3 days, followed by a recurrence of fever that persists for 2 to 4 days.

-2. Rash (multiple forms): Macular, maculopapular, or vesicular; rubella-like, measles-like, petechial, or resembling allergic lesions.
-Rash may accompany changes in other organs.
+2. Rash (multiple forms): Macular, maculopapular, or vesicular; it may resemble rubella, measles, petechiae, or allergic lesions.
+The rash may accompany changes in other organs.

-3. HFMD: It most frequently affects children aged <10 years.
-It has an acute onset with fever and malaise.
-After 1 to 2 days vesicles with erythematous rims appear on the dorsal and palmar hand surfaces, on feet, and in the mouth.
+3. HFMD: Most commonly affects children aged <10 years; has an acute onset with fever and malaise.
+After 1 to 2 days vesicles with erythematous rims appear on the dorsal and palmar hand surfaces, feet, and inside the mouth.
 Ulceration may be seen, particularly in the oral mucosa.
 If no bacterial superinfection develops, lesions heal spontaneously after ~7 days without scarring.

 4. Conjunctivitis, uncommonly hemorrhagic conjunctivitis.

-5. Herpangina: As the name indicates, the disease manifests with herpes-like vesicles on the tonsils.
+5. Herpangina: As the name indicates, the condition manifests with herpes-like vesicles on the tonsils.
 It usually occurs in summer, most often in children aged 2 to 10 years.
 Herpangina starts with high-grade fever, sore throat, and vomiting.
 Vesicles have several millimeters in diameter and are surrounded by erythematous rims.
-They appear on the tonsils, palate, and palatine arches.
+They may be single or multiple and appear on the tonsils, palate, and palatine arches.
 Unlike in HFMD and herpes simplex virus (HSV) infection, lesions do not form in the mouth or on the tongue.
-Single or multiple vesicles may be observed.
 Mild erythema of the pharyngeal and oral mucosa may develop.
 Pharyngeal lesions may be accompanied by sialadenitis.
 The disease subsides spontaneously after 3 to 6 days.

-6. Epidemic pleurodynia (epidemic myositis, Bornholm disease, devil’s grip): An acute condition that manifests with severe paroxysmal pain in the chest and epigastrium, accompanied by elevated body temperature; during an attack the patient is pale and sweats.
-The name of the disease may be misleading, as the condition actually does not affect the pleura (or peritoneum), and the pain originates in the muscles.
-Pleural rub is sporadically found on auscultation.
-The affected muscles of the chest and abdomen are tense and tender on palpation; signs and symptoms may sometimes raise a suspicion of “acute abdomen.”
-The manifestations usually persist for 4 to 6 days; in adults they may last longer and be more severe than in children.
+6. Epidemic pleurodynia (epidemic myositis, Bornholm disease, devil’s grip): An acute condition that manifests with severe paroxysmal pain in the chest and epigastrium, accompanied by elevated body temperature.
+During an attack the patient is pale and sweats.
+The name of the disease may be misleading, as the condition does not actually affect the pleura (or peritoneum) and the pain originates in the muscles.
+A pleural rub is sporadically found on auscultation.
+The affected muscles of the chest and abdomen are tense and tender on palpation.
+Signs and symptoms may sometimes raise a suspicion of “acute abdomen.”
+The manifestations usually persist for 4 to 6 days, although in adults they may last longer and be more severe than in children.

 7. Myocarditis and pericarditis: see Pericarditis.